avrio-project/avrio-wallet-electron/README.md

-## WalletShell - GUI wallet for PengolinCoin.
+## WalletElectron - GUI wallet for Avrio.

 ### Features:

-This wallet contains the basic functions required to manage your PengolinCoin assets:
+This wallet contains the basic functions required to manage your avrio assets:

 * Wallet creation:
   * Create new wallet.